Writing Samples

 DRAMA

-This section outlines the approach to designing the narrative and world for Symposium of Grief (2019), a solo project with est. 2hrs of playtime.
+This section outlines the approach to designing the narrative and world for Symposium of Grief (2019), a solo capstone project with 2-4hrs of playtime.

 premise.